 Boat/Horsepower regulations: Each boat must have all required U.S. Coast Guard safety equipment and properly operating live well systems.
 Live wells will be checked before launch.
 All boats must have a kill switch and functioning Nav/Anchor lights.
 All boats must have a U.S. Coast Guard plate.
 Motor horsepower will not exceed manufacturer recommendations.

 Tackle and equipment: Only artificial lures are permitted.
 There is no trolling.
 Only one rod is allowed at a time.
-All fish must be caught on primary rod in use.
 There is not to be any additional rods or baits in the water while fishing.
 Only one lure at a time.
 NO multi-lure rigs.
 Any visible bedding fish must be caught in the mouth.
 No intentional snagging!
 Fish may be inspected.

 Permitted fishing areas: Anglers may never leave their boats unless in an emergency situation.
-There will be no angling outside of the boat.
 NO fishing in any off limits location from government or director.
 No fishing within 50 yards of an anchored (traditional or poles) boat that has their trolling motor in the stowed position.
 There are no off limits areas unless director notifies or covered by other rule.

 Tournament Hours: Safe light until 3:00pm at all regular season tournaments unless otherwise announced before take off.
 This may be adjusted by director to avoid conflicts with other tournaments.
 Each angler will be assigned a boat number which must be put on the board prior to check in time.
+Any Angler failing to return their chip on the day of the tournament will lose all points for said tournament!
 Anglers will be deducted 1 lb. for each minute late.
 Anglers will be disqualified after 15 minutes late.

 Emergency or Break down: An angler may contact another angler if needed however director must be notified.
 Anglers must identify their fish with some sort of marker or separation system before entering rescue boat.
 Fishing from rescue boat is not permitted.